-Display a Performance Report for all Special Services and Listeners.
-The Performance Report displays statistics for the current list of Special Service processes and Listener processes monitored by the Workspace Manager.

-\Box Display statistics : for an individual Special Service or Listener Disblar อเสนอแบอ ioi aii IIIuiviuuai Special Service or LISICHEI.

-- Display the Deferred List, which includes statistics and status for deferred requests. - ☐ Display a Performance Report for all web sessions, or display statistics for an individual web session associated with an HTTP Listener.
+- Display a Performance Report for all Special Services and Listeners.
+The Performance Report displays statistics for the current list of Special Service processes and Listener processes monitored by the Workspace Manager. - Display statistics for an individual Special Service or Listener. - Display the Deferred List, which includes statistics and status for deferred requests. - □ Display a Performance Report for all web sessions, or display statistics for an individual web session associated with an HTTP Listener.